alexeysas/sdc-behavioral-cloning/writeup_template.md

 * number of epoch
 * Either to use left and right camera or not.

-####3.
-Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-Also I've tryed to

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Also I've recorded two laps of data using second track driving to prevent overfeating for the first track (it idealy drives over first track after training on three laps data collected from first track only, but it is clearly overfitting as it is not able to drive a single turn for the second truck) and in attempt to eveluate model .

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

 After the collection process, I had X number of data points.
 I then preprocessed this data by ...